miguelsimoni/hugo-estartup-theme/README.md

 disqusShortname: "yourdiscussshortname"
 ```

-Disable the comments system by leaving the `params.disqus.site` empty.
+Disable the comments system by leaving the `params.disqusShortname` empty.

 ### Google Analytics